 You will need to provide clear, attainable targets for your team and then help them to achieve them.

 This may involve using your expertise to educate a new member of staff or encouraging a less confident employee that they are competent and valued.

 Each employee is different, and you will need strong interpersonal skills to understand how to get the best out of each member of your team.

-Line managers are responsible for the career development of their team members.
+Line managers are responsible for the coaching and career development of their team members.